A Causal Framework for Non-Linear Quantum Mechanics

 where $G_{R\mu\nu}$ is the retarded Green's function.
 The gauge invariance of the Lagrangian implies that we can still gauge fix $A_{\mu}$ and define its physical degrees of freedom.

-It can be checked that a similar construction can also be performed for non-Abelian gauge theories.
+In principle, a similar construction can also be performed for non-Abelian gauge theories.
+However, the quantum consistency of the non-Abelian theory may imply additional constraints on the non-linear coefficients $\epsilon$ - we leave a detailed analysis of this consistency check for future work.

 This non-linear construction can also be extended to gravitation.
-Quantum field theory incorporates gravitation via the Einstein-Hilbert action.
-We consider the space-time manifold $\mathcal{M}$ upon which we define the action:

-where the metric $g$ and the Ricci scalar $R$ are all operators and $\mathcal{L}_{M}$ is the matter Lagrangian.
-To introduce the non-linear terms, we perform the replacement:

-Similar to the construction in gauge theory, both $g$ and $\tilde{g}$ have the same transformations under diffeomorphisms and by writing the Einstein-Hilbert action using the metric $\tilde{g}$, quantizing $g$ and treating $\frac{\langle \chi | g_{\mu \nu}| \chi \rangle}{\langle \chi| \chi \rangle}$ as a background classical field, we obtain a gauge invariant general relativistic action.
+Similar to the case of $U\left(1\right)$ electromagnetism, one can observe the fact that $\tilde{g}_{\mu \nu}$ defined by:

+has the same tensor properties as the metric $g_{\mu \nu}$.
+By writing the matter terms in the Lagrangian of General Relativity using the metric $\tilde{g}$ instead of $g$, we obtain a covariant way to incorporate non-linear quantum mechanics into General Relativity.
+Similar in spirit to \eqref{QED2}, it may also be possible to introduce non-linearities via the kinetic terms.
+We explore these possibilities in future work.

 Super-position is a fundamental feature of quantum mechanics and the theory admits states that feature linear combinations of space-time metrics.
-Our formalism permits an unambiguous computation of these effects - but we defer a detailed discussion of these points to Section \ref{subsec:quantumwormholes} where we describe the cosmological consequences of these non-linearities.
+Our formalism permits a well-defined way to include non-linearity into quantum gravity thus permitting, in principle, computable cosmological consequences of these non-linearities, something we discuss in part in the next section and more fully in future work.
 For now, we simply note that the elements of the Lagrangian are tensor fields on the manifold and they have a geometric meaning independent of any specific metric.
 There is thus no ambiguity in defining the action.

-A fundamental aspect of this construction is the fact that these non-linear interactions build on existing interactions in the theory.
-Moreover, in a gauge theory, the non-linear interactions arise by shifting the gauge fields themselves - there is thus a single parameter $\epsilon$ that governs the size of the non-linear interactions for that theory.